GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 - It spans **2 pages**, each serving a distinct analytical purpose — from broad market benchmarking to deep skill-level insights.

+- Both pages support interactive filtering by:
+  **Role** — isolate insights for a specific job title **State** — narrow down to a target geography
+  Use **Reset Filters** to return to the full market view.

 ## Market Overview & Hiring Trends